 Indirect Procurement for MRO supplies is changing – and quickly

-According to a recent survey amongst Chartered Institute of Procurement and Supply (CIPS) members, 44% anticipate “complete change” in company strategy over the next five years.
+According to a research amongst Chartered Institute of Procurement and Supply (CIPS) members, 44% anticipate “complete change” in company strategy over the next five years.
 A further 34% envisage “some change”.

 Several factors are driving this change, from internal pressures to reduce costs to external factors such as Brexit.
 The survey, which forms the basis of the Indirect Procurement Report 2018: drivers of change and how to respond whitepaper by RS Components and CIPS, generated insight into drivers of change.